Play Augmented Reality Games. Genesis Augmented Reality logo. Genesis AR Logo

 Augmented reality (AR) is a technology that superimposes computer-generated images on top of real-world scenery, providing an enhanced view of the world around us.
 While some AR apps are purely for entertainment or gaming purposes, others have more practical uses.

-For example, AR can be used to provide information about objects in our field of view, such as their name or price.
-It can also be used to overlaid instructions or labels onto physical objects, making it easier to assemble furniture or fix electronic equipment.
+For example, AR can be used to provide information about objects in our field of view - such as the name or price of products in a shop.
+It can also be used to overlay instructions or labels onto physical objects, making it easier to assemble furniture, fix electronic equipment or diagnose engines (cars, trucks, planes, etc).

 With the rapid growth of AR technology, it is likely that we will increasingly rely on AR to provide us with information and assistance in our everyday lives.